rackerlabs/design-system/_docs/style/text-conventions/helper-text.md

 ## Writing guidelines

-This section includes guidelines for you to consider when you write help text and descriptions in a control panel.
+This section includes guidelines for you to follow when you write help text and descriptions in a control panel.

 {% endcolumn %}